15% OFF OR MORE WITH OFFER!

 When you pull the dipstick back out, take a look at the bottom and see where on the stick the oil covers.
-There should be a small fluid level line marked on your oil dipstick letting you know where the oil should reach.
-There should be motor oil covering the dipstick up to this mark.
+There are two small fluid level lines marked on your oil dipstick letting you know where the minimum and maximum oil level should reach.
+There should be motor oil covering the dipstick up to the maximum mark.

 If the level is good, shove that puppy back into the pipe and call it a day.
-If not, you might have to add oil to the tank.
+If not, you might have to add oil to the engine.
 To do this, remove the oil cap and carefully pour in the correct amount until the oil level reaches the line marked on your dipstick.
 Check out your vehicle’s owner manual for info on where the oil goes, what kind you need (synthetic oil, 5W-30, 10W-40, etc.), and how much you should add.
 These ratios can vary depending on a number of factors like if you have a diesel engine or if you use synthetic oil.

 If the tank requires a whole quart of oil to get it to the right level, it’s way too low and you should probably check in with a mechanic so they can make sure you don't have an oil leak.

 There you have it!
 Step-by-step instructions to checking your oil levels and determining if they're in the right place to keep your car running smoothly.
 Now get back out there!

 Want more car care and driving tips?
 Get #licensedwithaceable